mbougrin/PorteFolioTemplate42/README.md

 Create a link contact (github, linkedin, mail ...)

 	Create a translate English/French

 # V1.1

 	Responsive Design in all Website and Donuts Chart Google responsive

+	Add 3d google chart for beautiful reading

 # V2

 	Generation CV in a Js lib for export PDF and Word